R-Hertel/tetmag/README.md

 The documentation describes the required pre- and postprocessing steps and shows how `tetmag` interacts with this external software.

 ## Usage
- - A user guide is being prepared, and a link will be posted here once it is available.
+ - A short introduction to the usage of `tetmag` can be found at [https://tetmag.readthedocs.io](https://tetmag.readthedocs.io/).
  - Examples of simple simulation studies will be added in the [examples directory](https://github.com/R-Hertel/tetmag/tree/main/examples/) to provide a quick introduction to the usage of tetmag.